apnadkarni/blt/man/graph.rst

     Specifies the bitmap to be displayed.
 If *bitmapName* is "", the marker will not be displayed.
 The default is "".

-  **-coords**  *coordList*
+  **-coords**  *coordsList*

-    Specifies the coordinates of the marker.  *CoordList* is a list of 2 or 4 numbers.
-If *coordList* has four numbers, they represent the corners of the bitmap.
+    Specifies the coordinates of the marker.  *CoordsList* is a list of 2 or 4 numbers.
+If *coordsList* has four numbers, they represent the corners of the bitmap.
 The bitmap will be stretched to fit the region.
-    If *coordList* has two number, they represent the upper left corner of bitmap.
+    If *coordsList* has two number, they represent the upper left corner of bitmap.
 The bitmap will have its noraml size.

   **-element**  *elemName*